...

 • A pizzeria selling authentic Napoli Pizza.

-• The margherita pizza here has won the first place in Japan’s margherita pizza competition.
+• The margherita pizza there has won first place in Japan’s margherita pizza competition.
 The mozzarella cheese on the pizza is really tasty and stretchy.

-• The crust is delicious that those who usually leave it will finish the crust, too.
+• The crust is so delicious that those who usually leave it uneaten will finish it off too!

 • Their panacotta is amazing as well.